Surface Finish (Ra) Calculator - Feed Rate, Nose Radius & Material Correction

 - Does not apply to abrasive finishing processes (grinding, honing, lapping, superfinishing)

-- Material correction factors are approximate; within a material family, hardness and microstructure cause significant variation
+- Material correction factors are approximate local prompts; within a material family, hardness and microstructure cause significant variation

 References